getsentry/sentry-docs/docs/learn/quotas.rst

 IP Blocklist
 ~~~~~~~~~~~~

-If you have a rogue client, you may find yourself simploy wanting to block that IP from
+If you have a rogue client, you may find yourself simply wanting to block that IP from
 sending data.
 Sentry supports this by going to
 **[Project] » Project Settings » Inbound Filters** and adding the
 IP addresses (or subnets) under the **Filter errors from these IP addresses** section.